Practical details on the workings of the Bisq DAO for traders and contributors.

 More details are in the technical overview.

-The Bisq DAO will not launch with a supply of zero BSQ tokens.
-So where will the initial supply of BSQ tokens come from?
+As you may have noticed, the Bisq DAO did not launch with a supply of zero BSQ tokens.
+So where did the initial supply of BSQ tokens come from?

-In short, the initial supply of BSQ tokens will be created to account for all the contributions to the Bisq project before the mainnet launch of the Bisq DAO.
+In short, the initial supply of BSQ tokens was created to account for all the contributions to the Bisq project before the mainnet launch of the Bisq DAO.

 These contributions can be divided into 2 segments.